fiso64/MusicBee-Auto-Update-Playlist-Order/README.md

 ## Playlist Sync & Sort Utils Plugin for MusicBee

 This MusicBee plugin automatically updates the "natural" play order of static playlists based on your custom configurations.
+It also provides some useful functions when syncing playlists to and from other software or machines.

 There are two primary reasons why you might need this plugin: